gene-ressler/bridge-designer/src/app/features/iterations/README.md

 Testing a bridge automatically causes capture of the drafting panel design along with the in-progress iteration number.

-Changing a tested design automatically creates a new, open, in-progress iteration with the next available number.
+Changing a tested design and then performing some edit operation automatically creates a new, open, in-progress iteration with the next available number.
 The user sees the diplayed in-progress iteration number advance by one.
 This is the only mechanism for creating new iterations.
-As a consequence, multiple tests of an unchanging design are all part of the same iteration.
+As a consequence, multiple tests of an unchanging design (reasonable to repeatedly view the truck animation) are all part of the same iteration.

 ## Iteration objects

-In the implementation, an iteration is an object including the bridge model and the status resulting from the corresponding test.
-The bridge model may be a frozen deep copy (for closed iterations) or a shallow reference to the bridge currently in the drafting panel (open in-progress iteration) From these, a full description can be drawn:
+In the implementation, an iteration is an object including the bridge model, the status resulting from the corresponding test, and its cost.
+The bridge model may be a frozen deep copy (for closed iterations) or a shallow reference to the bridge currently in the drafting panel (open in-progress iteration).
+From these, a full description can be drawn:

 - Iteration number.
 - Test status: Pass, fails load, fails slenderness, unstable.
 "None" is the pseudo-state for untested iterations.